FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

 * **Normative Requirements as a Bullet List**: Normative statements (those using Normative Keywords) should be written as bullet points instead of lengthy sentences.

+* **Column IDs:** They SHOULD be used in normative text sections, such as when specifying mandatory rules, schema definitions, or other implementation-related content.
+These Column IDs should be formatted without spaces and should match the exact naming conventions used in the schema (e.g., CommitmentDiscountID).

+* **Display Names:** They SHOULD be used in introductory or explanatory sections where natural language context is more appropriate.
+In these sections, display names should follow normal text conventions, including spaces between words (e.g., Commitment Discount ID).

 ### Example

 > **2.28.
 Pricing Quantity**